NBKRedSpy/ST_Template/README.md

 ## dotnet Command line
 Open a console window to the desired root directory (Ex: c:/src)

-type `dotnet new ST_Template -n <some project name> --UserName <some user name>` where `<some project name>` is the name of the project, and `<some user name>` is the username to use as a username identifier.
+type `dotnet new ST_Template o <some project name> --UserName <some user name>` where `<some project name>` is the name of the project, and `<some user name>` is the username to use as a username identifier.

-Example: `dotnet new ST_Template -n ST_AmazingMod --UserName NBKRedSpy`
+Example: `dotnet new ST_Template -o ST_AmazingMod --UserName NBKRedSpy`

 In the example above, there will now be a ST_AmazingMod folder in the current directory with the new project's files.

-*Important*: If the -n parameter is not provided, the folder and project name will be "template"
+*Important*: If the -o parameter is not provided, the files will be put into the current directory (instead of a sub directory) and the project name will be "template".

 # Uninstall
 At a command prompt, type